 Tom is a frequent lecturer and author on civil litigation and professional responsibility topics.
 He is the co-editor of the Pennsylvania Ethics Handbook (5th ed.), a comprehensive review of the rules of conduct governing lawyers, with extensive citations to case decisions and ethics opinions addressing all aspects of lawyer-client relationship.
 He is co-author (with Cozen O’Connor attorney Dan Harrington) of the chapter on "Conflicts of Interest" in the Pennsylvania Ethics Handbook.
 He is the co-author of the chapters on lawyer and judicial regulation in The Supreme Court of Pennsylvania: Life and Law of the Commonwealth 1684-2017.

 Tom is a past president of the Pennsylvania Bar Association (PBA), and a past president of the Pennsylvania Bar Institute.
 He is a master of the Villanova Law J. Willard O'Brien American Inn of Court and has been a lecturer in law on professional responsibility at Villanova University School of Law.
 He is a member of the American Bar Association Board of Governors and previously served as the Pennsylvania State Delegate to the ABA House of Delegates.
 Tom has served as an appointed member of the ABA Standing Committee on Professionalism and ABA Task Force on International Trade in Legal Services.
 He is active in the Section of Litigation's Ethics and Professionalism Committee.
-Tom is a past member of the Philadelphia Bar Association Board of Governors and past co-chair of its State Civil Litigation Section and Rules and Procedure Committee.
-He is also the chair of the Defense Research Institute Lawyer's Professionalism and Ethics Committee.
+Tom has served on the Philadelphia Bar Association Board of Governors and is a past co-chair of its State Civil Litigation Section and Rules and Procedure Committee.
+He is the co-chair of the Appellate Courts Committee and vice chair of the Judicial Evaluation Commission.
+He is also an active member of the Professional Guidance and Professional Responsibility Committees.
 He is a frequent author and lecturer on civil litigation and professional responsibility topics.

 He is a Phi Beta Kappa graduate of the University of New Hampshire in 1978 and received his law degree in 1981 from Villanova University Law School, where he was managing editor of the Villanova Law Review.